elonen/clapshot/README.md

 - Clapshot Server and Client are licensed under the **GNU General Public License, GPLv2**.
 - gRPC/proto3 libraries and example organizer plugins are under the **MIT License**.

+This licensing split allows you to implement proprietary UIs and workflows through custom Organizer plugins without releasing them to the public.